Summer courses for 2018

 May 30: Last day to register in Arches.

 June 4: Classes start on campus, 7 a.m.

-June 5: Last day to add a class, by noon
+June 5: Last day to add a class by paper petition, by noon

 June 8: Pass/no credit deadline, and drop deadline to avoid “W” grade, by noon.
 All drops after this date receive a “W” grade.